4turk2278/Scraper/README.md

 # Deep Web Scraper

-Deep Web Scraper is a robust, local-first intelligence application designed to search the Dark Web and analyze intelligence data using various Large Language Models (LLMs).
-It provides a sleek web-based dashboard and a secure Admin Panel for managing users and history.
+Deep Web Scraper is an advanced, local-first Open Source Intelligence (OSINT) application engineered specifically for accessing and analyzing data from the Dark Web.
+Built for cybersecurity researchers, threat intelligence analysts, and privacy advocates, it seamlessly bridges the gap between secure Tor network scraping and cutting-edge Large Language Models (LLMs).

+By routing searches entirely through the local system's Tor proxy, Deep Web Scraper guarantees absolute operational security while preventing the leakage of search intents.
+It features a stunning, cyber-themed React dashboard for issuing trace commands, alongside a highly secure Admin Panel for user and audit log management.

+### ✨ Key Features
+- **Tor Network Integration**: Scrape `.onion` domains securely via local SOCKS5 proxy routing.
+- **LLM-Powered Analysis**: Connects with OpenAI, Anthropic, Gemini, Groq, and Ollama to automatically ingest, summarize, and extract actionable intelligence from unstructured dark web HTML.
+- **Local-First Architecture**: 100% of your data stays on your machine.
+No cloud databases, no telemetry, and zero third-party tracking.
+- **Secure Admin Panel**: Built-in SQLite database with hashed credentials, allowing administrators to audit historical search logs and purge user data.
+- **Cyberpunk UI/UX**: An immersive, highly-responsive terminal aesthetic built with React and Vite.

 ### 🛠️ Built With
 * **Frontend**: React (v18.2.0), Vite (v5.0.0), Lucide Icons (v0.294.0)